lbuckheit/jep/README.md

 -Descending list of clues per game (to determine if any games were scraped twice or have a large number of missing clues)

 SELECT COUNT(\*) FROM ANSWERS GROUP BY gameid ORDER BY COUNT(\*) DESC

+-Checking how many answers there are that are repeated more than a certain threshold

+SELECT COUNT(\*) FROM (SELECT answer, COUNT(answer) AS dupes FROM answers GROUP BY answer HAVING dupes > some_threshold ORDER BY dupes DESC);